Neuroscience of Creativity feature picture showing a lightbulb, abstract painting and a brain

 Conclusion

-In conclusion, creativity is a complex neurological process that engages many parts of the brain.
+Creativity is a complex neurological process that engages many parts of the brain.

 While the right brain is often associated with creative thinking, the latest research shows both hemispheres work together to produce novel ideas and solutions.